katarzyna-dusza/tic-tac-toe-socket.io/README.md

     node server.js
     ```

-1. Open two browsers (ideally, in Incognito mode)
+1. Open two browsers (ideally, in the Incognito mode)
 1. Have fun!